The best angle and direction for solar panels in the UK

 Does the optimum angle change throughout the year?

 During summer, the sun is higher in the sky, so it's better to angle the panel slightly flatter for maximum daylight absorption.
-But a steeper angle is needed in winter, when the sun is lower in the sky.

 Black solar panels on a house's roof in the UK, blue sky in background, bar chart on the right hand side showing lower energy bills after getting solar